piyush-mishra-pm/react-excel/README.md

 - fieldData.trim() on numeric values Will fail.
 - Passed Test cases also mentioned.
 - TestMetadata in Test Results.
 Like how many characters present, vs how many required.
-- Column header should mention the list of test and testMetadata.